onnx/onnx/docs/PythonAPIOverview.md

 ### Updating Model's Inputs Outputs Dimension Sizes with Variable Length
 Function `update_inputs_outputs_dims` updates the dimension of the inputs and outputs of the model, to the provided values in the parameter.
 You could provide both static and dynamic dimension size, by using dim_param.
-For more information on static dimension and denoted dimension, checkout [Dimension Denotation](DimensionDenotation.md).
+For more information on static and dynamic dimension size, checkout [Tensor Shapes](IR.md#tensor-shapes).

 The function runs model checker after the input/output sizes are updated.
 ```python